How to Prioritize Product Features: Popular Strategies and Prioritization Frameworks

 Present each of your features on separate cards with a description and development cost.
 Importantly, the cost estimate has to be more or less realistic, taking into account the time and resources you have to spend on a feature's creation.

 Then, gather the participants (ideally, your potential customers, but your team members can be involved too) and give them a limited amount of money they can hypothetically spend on buying one or more features.
 Jot down the arguments people make in favor or against their investment choices.
-Then, analyze the results, selecting and ranking those features people spent money on most often.
+Then, analyze the results, selecting and ranking those features that people spent money on most often.
+Such feature prioritization in product management is a rather effective method.

 Prioritization Models for Overcoming Choice Paralysis

-It might be so that even after applying the models mentioned earlier, you may still face difficulty when making up your mind.
+It might be so that even after applying the product management prioritization techniques mentioned earlier, you may still face difficulty when making up your mind.
 For instance, you end up with several equally valuable features to develop but can only afford one or two.
 What do you do when you can't determine which shortlisted features are more important?
 How do you choose one over the other?
-Here are a few tips to help you rationally pick sides as you make your final choice.
+Here are a few tips to help you rationally pick a prioritization model as you make your final choice.

 Impact vs. Effort